WJSoftware/vite-plugin-single-spa/README.md

 presence of the `imo-ui` local storage variable.
 If any of this is inconvenient, specify the value of `imoUi` as an object with the `variant`, `buttonPos` and `localStorageKey` properties set to your liking.

 We finally reach the `importMaps` section of the options.
-Use this section to specify file names and the import map type.
+Use this section to specify the import map type and file names.
 The default behavior is to automatically import maps from the file `src/importMap.dev.json` whenever Vite runs in `serve` mode (when you run the project with `npm run dev`), or the file `src/importMap.json` whenever vite runs in `build` mode (when you run `npm run build`).
 Note, however, that if you have no need to have different import maps, then you can omit `src/importMap.dev.json` and just create `src/importMap.json`.